gui3/git2stats/README.md

           "lines": [           // array of lines
             {                       // one line
               "change": " ",        // space for unchanged, + for added, - for removed
-              "lineBefore": 17,     // the index of this line before "lineAfter": 17,      // index after
+              "rowBefore": 17,     // the index of this line before "rowAfter": 17,      // index after
               "content": ""         // the content of the line (script) }
           ], // back to the file